 Pennsylvania: King George II Inn

-Located in Bristol, the tavern was purchased and opened in 1681 as a ferryhouse by Englishman Samuel Clift, and was rebuilt in 1765.
+Located in Bristol, the tavern was purchased and opened in 1681 as a ferryhouse by Englishman Samuel Clift and was rebuilt in 1765.
 As is common throughout the early history of the U.S., the inn served as a town meeting hall, and its wine cellar was even used as a jail.

-The inn served as Revolutionary Army Col. John Cadwalader’s headquarters in December 1776, when he was stationed with 3,000 soldiers in Bristol to guard against British attacks along the Delaware River.
+The inn served as Revolutionary Army Col. John Cadwalader’s headquarters in December 1776, when he was stationed in Bristol with 3,000 soldiers to guard against British attacks along the Delaware River.

-The inn was also involved in preparations for Washington’s Christmas night crossing of the Delaware to a surprise attack on Hessian soldiers in Trenton, New Jersey.
+The inn was also involved in preparations for Washington’s Christmas night crossing of the Delaware River to a surprise attack on Hessian soldiers in Trenton, New Jersey.

 New Jersey: Ye Olde Centerton Inn